I-SER-I/I-SER-I/README.md

 ## 👇 &nbsp;Current work

-I'm currently working on [@Tweetormator](https://twitter.com/tweetormator).
-A self-hosted solution for tweet scheduling and analytics aimed at home labs.
-It will be free and open source.
+I'm currently working on [ITMO University](https://olymp.itmo.ru/).
+Platform for contests and olympiads.
+I am working on moving the monolith to a microservice architecture

 &nbsp;